Denoising Diffusions with Optimal Transport: Localization, Curvature, and Multi-Scale Complexity: Examples

 The survival function $s_\sr(u) = \mathbb{P}(\bL_{\sr} > u) $ is simulated via Monte Carlo and is displayed in Figures \ref{fig:ContractionGaussMix} (a) and (b).
-As soon as the SNR is not small, we are outside the log-concave setting.
+As soon as the SNR is not small, we are no longer in the log-concave setting.

 (i) $(\sr\leq \sr^\ast)$: We expect $m^\ast(\sr) = 0$.
 Simulations in Figure \ref{fig:ContractionGaussMix} show a flat $m^\ast$ for sufficiently large $r$.
 Even for mid-range SNR, we diverge from this log-concave setting.